Safari West

 Can we feed the animals?

 No. Safari West does not allow feeding of the animals by guests.
-The only exception would be if you were on a special animal encounter tour under direct supervision of one of our knowledgeable guides.
+The only exception would be if you were on a special animal encounter tour under the direct supervision of one of our knowledgeable guides.
 In this case, you would be feeding only our approved diet to the animals which we would provide.
-All other feeding of the animals is prohibited at Safari West, even picking up a leaf off the ground and feeding it to a giraffe is not allowed.
-While at Safari West, as one who cares about the well being of animals, the example you set will cue other guests around you.
+All other feedings of the animals are prohibited at Safari West, even picking up a leaf off the ground and feeding it to a giraffe is not allowed.
+While at Safari West, as one who cares about animals’ well-being, the example you set will cue other guests around you.
 If they see you feed a leaf from a distance, they might believe that feeding the animals is alright and proceed to feed the giraffe a candy bar or other inappropriate food type.
 Yes…this has happened!
 And, the giraffe became very ill.
 Lucky for everyone, the giraffe eventually recovered!

 What happens to the animals when it rains?

-Most animals like the rain.
-We do provide shelter for all of our animals and they can move in and out of the shelters at will within their enclosures.
-If you come to visit Safari West and it rains, be assured, you will still see animals.
+Most animals like rain.
+We do provide shelter for all of our animals and they can move in and out of the shelters at will within their habitats.
+If you come to visit Safari West and it rains, rest assured, you will still see animals.

 Are the animals warm enough in the winter?